Tacoma Baja Edition Reveal

 For a stand-out appearance, the T|X Baja Series adds BF Goodrich T/A KO tires and bead-lock-style off-road wheels with an exclusive Gun-Metal Gray finish, a TRD Cat-back Exhaust, unique Baja Series graphics, and a front ride height that’s increased nearly two inches.

-The front suspension has been lifted one-and-a-half inches, allowing an additional one inch of wheel travel provided by TRD coil springs and 60-millimeter Bilstein race shocks.
+has been lifted one-and-a-half inches, allowing an additional one inch of wheel travel provided by TRD coil springs and 60-millimeter Bilstein race shocks.

-The rear suspension has been equipped with 50-millimeter Bilstein race shocks with a remote reservoir to increase shock-oil capacity for greater heat dissipation and damping sensitivity.
+has been equipped with 50-millimeter Bilstein race shocks with a remote reservoir to increase shock-oil capacity for greater heat dissipation and damping sensitivity.
 And the rear suspension also features a 1.5-inch increase in wheel travel.

 The T|X Baja Series will initially be available on both the Tacoma Access and Double Cab 4x4 models equipped with the TRD Off-Road Package, with expansion to the PreRunner also being considered.